skychatorg/skychat/README.md

 ## Why the SkyChat?

-Here is what makes the SkyChat unique compared to the other applications:
+Here is what makes the SkyChat unique compared to the other entertainment platforms:

 ~ **A carefully designed user experience, so everything feels nice and smooth**